 Clean Below?
 Good to go

 Auckland Council is also encouraging boaties to ensure their boats have clean hulls before heading out to the Hauraki Gulf Islands.
-If boat owners clean their hulls while moored around the islands, it may dislodge and spread heavy metals and marine pests, which pose major risks to the Gulf's pristine marine environment.
+If boat owners clean their hulls while moored around the islands, it may dislodge and spread heavy metals and marine pests, which pose major risks to the gulf's marine environment.